JKomori49/microatoll_GUI/README.md

 ### ■ 4.
 Export Results

-After adjusting the desired display range,
-you can export the figures from **Export** as PNG or SVG files.
+After adjusting the display range, figures can be exported from **Export** as PNG or SVG files.